marianaluduena/Make-me-up-project/README.md

  Simulation of a make up e-commerce with HTML5, CSS, Bootstrap 5 and Javascript.

 # This is just a branch to practice the command push --set-upstream origin + name of this branch

+# Another test with the same command to test a pull request from local